DocsWriting Studio › Bulk-import multiple books from .slima backups

 2 · Preview

-If a title collides with an existing book, Slima auto-tags the import.
+If a title collides with an existing book, Slima adds a "Renamed" tag.

 3 · Pick which to import